rust-lang/blog.rust-lang.org/content/inside-rust/this-development-cycle-in-cargo-1.90.md

 It's hard to evaluate a solution like this without better understanding where we might go with templateing ([#5151](https://github.com/rust-lang/cargo/issues/5151)).

-We could have a `package.extra-files` which `cargo publish` will copy into the `.crate` file like it does `package.readme` when its outside of the package root.
+We could have a `package.extra-files` which `cargo publish` will copy into the `.crate` file like it does `package.readme` when it's outside of the package root.
 If we made it this general,
 we'd need to also allow users to specify where the files would go.